Updated December 2023

 Next steps: explore social services training

-Herzing College Ottawa offers a 12-month Community Services Worker diploma.
-This program includes an eight-week internship as well as certificates in first aid and CPR.
+Herzing College offers CSW training online.
+This program includes an internship as well as certificates in first aid and CPR.

 Reach out to an admissions advisor to learn more.
 An advisor can guide you through the program, answer all your questions, and confirm you're a good fit for the career.